 Photo cred via Etsy where you can get these!

 Air plants are great bathroom plant options because of how much they love humidity!
-They also like a good amount of indirect light so make sure you have a decent amount of sun in your bathroom before adding on of these fun plants to your space.
+They also like a good amount of indirect light so make sure you have a decent amount of sun in your bathroom before adding any of these fun plants to your space.

 10. Fiddle Leaf Fig

-Ok, you’re likely not going to be putting a giant Fiddle Leaf Fig in your bathroom (and if you are, I want to see!!) but smaller versions are a great option in your bathroom!
+Ok, you’re likely not going to be putting a giant Fiddle Leaf Fig in your bathroom (and if you are, I want to see!) but smaller versions are a great option in your bathroom!
 Fiddles love warm, wet, humid spots so if you have the space, get this in your bathroom!

 Find more Fiddle Leaf Fig fun here!

 The Dracaena Marginata, also called the Dragon Tree, is a great plant for bathrooms because they love high humidity!
 They’re super easy to grow indoors and like bright indirect light.